Last Planet Standing: Plot summary

 Galactus arrives on Earth, causing tremendous planet-wide destruction and chaos.
-While the heroes do their best to keep everyone safe, Dominas reveals that Galactus plans to destroy the entire universe so a new "Big Bang" can take place and an entire new universe can be formed.
-The Captain America star is to be the focus, and all the gathered living energies are to be directed at it in a recreation, on a far greater scale, of the sun-implosion at the beginning of the miniseries.
-As Reed Richards realizes, that was merely a test run.
+While the heroes do their best to keep everyone safe, Dominas reveals that Galactus plans to destroy and recreate the universe.
 The Silver Surfer learns of his former master's plans, and arrives on Earth to deal with it.
 He and Dominas face each other.
 The Surfer triumphs, absorbing Dominas's Power Cosmic and becoming even more powerful than before.
-He then focuses on Galactus.
-The Fantastic Five, A-Next, X-People, and Revengers all team up to stop Galactus.
-The Surfer's Power Cosmic and Scarlet Witch's reality-altering power combined enable Reed's machine to destroy Galactus's barrier, and Stinger, American Dream and Spider-Girl manage to reverse the effect of Galactus' device, causing him immense pain through an overload of energies.
-Death appears before Galactus in a vision, and she laments that though he'd ever been one of her most loyal advocates, Galactus was always destined to die.
+The Surfer's Power Cosmic and Scarlet Witch's reality-altering power combined enable Reed's machine to destroy Galactus's barrier, and Stinger, American Dream and Spider-Girl manage to reverse the effect of Galactus' device, causing him immense pain.

-As the Surfer eventually faces the dying, energy-saturated Galactus, they somehow merge into a new unnamed entity who declares that a new form of energy, the "Power Essential," has been born through the union.
-Instantly repairing the damage Galactus caused on Earth, the entity vows to be a builder of worlds and a guardian of life, bringing life and joy to dead planets.
-He can thus be seen as the "anti-Galactus".
-He is a silver giant, clad in a silver armor similar to Galactus', who travels by cosmic surfboard.
+As the Surfer faces the dying, energy-saturated Galactus, they merge into a new unnamed entity who declares that a new form of energy, the "Power Essential", has been born through the union.
+Instantly repairing the damage Galactus caused on Earth, the entity vows to be a builder of worlds and a guardian of life, bringing life to dead planets.

-As the heroes watch the entity leave, new allies are made, and while some may only last for a while, others will be explored further in the future.
-They look upon the sky, and see the Captain America star once again.